vinceimbat/vinceimbat/content/thoughts/after-reading glow.md

 sr-interval: 473
 sr-ease: 250
 ---
 This is the effect you see on people or yourself when you just read a book and you are so familiar with its contents.
 You are so excited to share what you read and do so very articulately.
 But this glow is short-lived.
-After a few days or weeks, it subsides and you forget what you read completely. [[Reading without note-taking is only beneficial in the short-term]].
+After a few days or weeks, it subsides and you forget what you read completely. [[reading without note-taking is only beneficial in the short-term]].

 Connect this with the Baader-Meinhof Phenomenon.